Address Verification System (AVS)

 -

-Our system processes the payment and returns a response indicating the outcome.
+If all system-level validations pass, our system processes the payment and returns a response indicating the outcome.
 You can learn the outcome of the request via

 GET/checkout/v3/payment/{id}or wait for the Payment webhook You can determine the result by checking thestatusandresponseCodefields in the response.status: The primary outcome of the transaction, either Approved or Declined.responseCode: A detailed code explaining the reason for the status.
 See our comprehensive Response code guide guide for full list